kirkbroadhurst/Pythena/README.md

 # Pythena
-Python library for Athena, extending functionality
+Python library for Athena, extending functionality.

+The main feature of this library right now is that it retrieves queries results via S3 call vs via Athena's JDBC connection.
+This can be significantly faster for large data sets.

 ## Requirements